oesteban/hcph-sops/docs/data-collection/participant-prep.md

 - [ ] Instruct the participant to lay on the MRI bed.

 ### Connecting physiological recording sensors and probes
 - [ ] Connect the ECG leads to the three electrodes.
-The electrodes MUST be connected following the color scheme [ADD DETAILS]
+The electrodes MUST be connected following the color scheme shown in the picture above.
 - [ ] Install the RB below the participant's chest and connect it to the tube as shown in the picture below.
-The RB measures the displacement induced by breathing, it thus needs to surround the chest or stomach comfortably, depending on the subject respiration (diaphragmatic or chest breathing).
-The belt should be tightly fastened.
+The RB measures the stretching induced by breathing, so it MUST surround the chest or stomach comfortably.
+Positioning the RB higher (chest) or lower (stomach) depends on the individual's preferential respiration mode (chest breathing or diaphragmatic, respectively).
 - [ ] Place the nasal cannula in the nose of the participant making sure the two protrusions are aligned with the nostrils of the participant.
 Place the tube behind the ears and tighten under the chin for comfort and stability by sliding the ring as shown in the picture above.

     ![subject_setup](../assets/images/subject_setup_cannula_RB.jpg)

-- [ ] Check that the GA is properly working by asking the participant to do the following task: breathe in for 3s, breathe out for 3s.
-Do it 3x.
-Give orally the instructions "breathe in"/"breathe out" to make the task easier.
-After the last "breathe out", ask the participant to hold their breath for 3s and then let them breathe normally again [TO DO: INSERT PICTURE OF WHAT THE SIGNAL SHOULD LOOK LIKE].
+- [ ] When completely laying down on the bed, tightly fasten the RB and check with the participant whether they are too uncomfortable.
 - [ ] Once the subject is lying on the MR bed, check that no arms/legs lie on the GA or the RB tubes.

     ![alarm_button](../assets/images/alarm_button.png)